-- 1. A complete, current resume.
+- 1. Complete, current resume.
 See cover page for resume requirements. - 2.
 Supplemental document specifically addressing the QRFs shown in the solicitation. - 3.
-USPSC Application form AID 302-3.
-Applicants are required to complete sections A through I. This form must be physically signed.
+USPSC Application form AID 309-2.
+Applicants are required to complete sections A through I. This form must be physically signed and scanned.
 Electronic signatures will not be accepted.